Big Pigeon in Southwest Iowa

 Routes Between Operation Matterhorn Bases

 Operation Matterhorn was a failure.
+B-29 raids of Japan from bases in India were never on a large scale.
+They were not cost effective and ceased in January 1945.
 The costs of supporting by airlift the advanced staging bases in China far exceeded the damages inflected on the Japanese home islands during the Matterhorn raids.

 The accompanying low-resolution maps show the Mariana Islands airfields used for the strategic bombing of Japan.
 I suspect that the Guam airfields were lesser used as they were further from the Japanese home islands.